 Wendy’s passion and commitment is to mindful presence, deep listening and supporting individuals and groups to engage in honest conversations and meaningful connections and celebrations.

 Wendy loves life and she writes, ‘I love to garden.
 I imagine when my grandsons are older they will remember eating fresh peas from the vine, plucking the asparagus shoots, finding strawberries hidden in amongst the massive leaves, harvesting fresh lettuce, looking for the slugs and watching out for snakes.
 I also love to volunteer in the NVC and mindfulness community where the people are diverse, enthusiastic, honest and an absolute joy to be with and learn from.
 I hear the call that poet, John O’Donohue, writes to in his ‘Blessing for Presence’,

 ‘May you awaken to the mystery of being here

 and enter the quiet immensity of your own presence’.

 Lastly, but not least, I love being with my partner.
-We have given each other lots of opportunities to grow and, many years later, I am still grateful to be by his side.
-We give each other lots of space and every day, intimacy, through reading, gardening, holding each other and just being in silence together.
+We have given each other lots of opportunities to grow and, 25 years later (2022), I am still grateful to be by his side.
+We have always lived separately and have lived next door to each for the past 12 years.

-All in all, celebrating this one precious life that is mine to live.
+All in all, I get to celebrate this one precious life that is mine to live.